About Novo mesto

 NOVO MESTO IN BRIEF

 Novo mesto is the administrative, economic, ecclesiastical, cultural, educational, medical and sports centre of the Southeast Region of Slovenia.
-It is a hub of unprecedented activities, which goes far beyond the regional framework.
+It is a hub of plentiful activities, which goes far beyond the regional framework.

 It is recognisable by its exceptionally successful pharmaceutical, automotive, construction, textile and other industries, as the municipality is home to large companies such as Krka, Revoz, Adria Mobil and TPV.
 That is why Novo mesto is called “the export capital of Slovenia”.